Skip to main content

 Engage change agents directly.
 Harvesters must communicate directly with the people who produced each outcome to review outcome descriptions.
 This dialogue ensures accuracy, captures nuances that documents miss, and builds ownership of the findings.
 The change agent is the primary source of truth about what they did and why.

-Focus on programme contribution, not attribution.
-Be explicit about the programme's role in producing each outcome while acknowledging other contributing factors.
-Use contribution tracing to show the logical connection between programme activities and observed changes.
-Avoid over-claiming credit for outcomes where the programme was one of many influences.
+Focus on program contribution, not attribution.
+Be explicit about the program's role in producing each outcome while acknowledging other contributing factors.
+Use contribution tracing to show the logical connection between program activities and observed changes.
+Avoid over-claiming credit for outcomes where the program was one of many influences.

 Common Mistakes